sagarkpanda/Monitoring_With_Prometheus-and-Grafana/README.md

 ## Setup:
 In this article we are going to see how to setup monitoring of a linux machine.

 I’m going to use Docker to setup this process, however you can install binaries as usual.
+The docker compose consists of multiple components.

+- First setup - Prometheus with Grafan.
+Viewing Server resources usgae using Node Exporter.
+- Second setup - Prometheus alert manager for mail alerts for server usage.
+- Third setup - Prometheus Blackbox exporter setup to view and monitor website metrics.
+Also sendd alerts.
 </br>
 <h3> <strong> Read the full articles on: </strong> </h3> <a href = "https://medium.com/devops-dev/setup-monitoring-prometheus-and-grafana-2431b26cd757" target ="_blank">